reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 ## Parallel Streams

 We can execute streams in serial or in parallel.
-When a stream executes in parallel, the Java runtime partitions the stream into multiple substreams.
+When a stream executes in parallel, the stream is partitioned into multiple substreams.
 Aggregate operations iterate over and process these substreams in parallel and then combine the results.

 When we create a stream, it is a serial stream by default.
 We create a parallel stream by invoking the operation `parallelStream()` on the `Collection` or the `BaseStream` interface.